jfjallid/go-shareenum/README.md

 Usage: ./go-shareenum [options]

 options:
-      --host                Hostname or ip address of remote server -P, --port                SMB Port (default 445)
+      --host                Hostname or ip address of remote server.
+Must be hostname when using Kerberos -P, --port                SMB Port (default 445)
   -d, --domain              Domain name to use for login -u, --user                Username